-We performed our experiments in the leave-one-subject-out manner.
+We performed our experiments in the leave-one-subjectout manner.
 That is, in order to classify a test exercise performed by a specific test subject, we created a codebook and trained the respective classifiers using all available data except for those belonging to the same class and performed by the same subject as the test exercise.
 We present three different sets of classification results.
-In the first set, each frame of a test sequence is matched with the closest frame of a training sequence in terms of their χ^2 distance and an overall distance measure is calculated as the sum of the minimum calculated frame distances.
+In the first set, each frame of a test sequence is matched with the closest frame of a training sequence in terms of their $\chi^2$ distance and an overall distance measure is calculated as the sum of the minimum calculated frame distances.
 The test example is then classified to the class of the training example with the smallest overall distance (Chamfer distance).
-In the second set, each test example is classified to the class of the training example with the highest similarity, as this is calculated by the DTW procedure.
-Finally, we present results using an RVM classifier according to eq.
-6. In Table 1 we present our classification results for the weizmann dataset, in the form of recall and precision rates.
-Similar classification results for the aerobics dataset are given in Table 2.
-In the same Table, we also show classification results on this dataset based on the algorithm of [12] (denoted as SP-RVM), in which only the location of the spatiotemporal points was considered .
-As we can see, there is considerable improvement, which demonstrates the descriptive power of the proposed B-spline based representation.
+In the second set,

+Table 1.
+Recall and Precision rates for the kNN and RVM classifiers on the Weizmann dataset